NetApp/beegfs/docker/README.md

 Prerequisites
 -------------
-- A server with Docker installed and password-less SSH setup to all servers being managed by Ansible.
+- A server with Docker installed and password-less SSH setup to all servers to be managed by Ansible.
     - Note the Dockerfile was tested with Docker version 20.10.2 running on Ubuntu 18.04 LTS though alternate configurations are expected to work.

 Getting Started
 ---------------

-#### Building the eseries_ansible Docker image for beegfs development:
+#### Build eseries_ansible Docker image:

-1) If you haven't already, clone the BeeGFS Ansible collection's repository to the host you'll be using to run Docker, then checkout the desired branch (if needed).
+1) If you haven't already, clone the BeeGFS Ansible collection's repository to the host you'll use as an Ansible control node then checkout the desired branch (if needed).

 - `git clone <url>`
 - `git checkout <branch>`